wallace-js/wallace/README.md

 );
 ```

-To make it all reactive we just need to update the `CounterList` object whenever the data is modified, which we can do like this:
+We make things reactive by telling the coordinating component to `update` whenever the props (or some other object) is modified, which we can do with `watch`:

 ```tsx
 import { watch } from "wallace";